elihoole/elihoole.github.io/_posts/2024-06-23-subverting-ramachandra-myths.md

 Speaking of sources, Ramachandra unreservedly commended Al Jazeera to the audience as the credible news platform to follow on the Israel-Palestine conflict.
 Notwithstanding the fact that Al Jazeera is a Qatari state-funded media organisation and is headquartered in the same city where the same state houses Hamas’ top brass.
 I suggest that Ramachandra dusts up his nuclear engineering textbooks to fact-check this Al Jazeera piece[^2] which, among other things, equates mass and energy to assert that Israel dropped the equivalent of two atom bombs on Gaza.

-## Ramachandra has a thin grasp of facts on the Israeli-Palestinian conflict
+## Ramachandra has a thin grasp of facts on the Israel-Palestine conflict

 **PLO’s founding date and purpose**